RifatAnwarRobin/RifatAnwarRobin/README.md

 I’m a passionate Odoo developer with over 3 years of experience working at **Metamorphosis Ltd**, where I've honed my skills in building and customizing ERP solutions.
 Previously, I worked as a Django developer for 6 months at **Itqan**, adding valuable backend development experience to my toolkit.

 I consider myself a **full-stack developer**, proficient in technologies such as:
-- **Frontend**: XML, QWeb, HTML, CSS, Saas, JavaScript, OWL, Reactpy, Php
+- **Frontend**: XML, QWeb, HTML, CSS, Saas, JavaScript, OWL, Reactpy, PHP
 - **Backend & Platform**: Python, Odoo, JavaScript, Django, Fastapi, XMLRPC
 - **Data Science & ML**: Passionate about data-driven solutions, currently building a **recommendation engine** for an e-commerce platform using machine learning.
 - **Automation & Exploration**: Always looking for creative ideas related to **automation using Python** and love experimenting with innovative solutions.